Create a raster function template

 Raster function template in the editor

-When you save a raster function template, it is stored as an item on your My Contents page.
+When you save a raster function template, it is stored as an item on your My content page.
 You can open the item page for a raster function template, download it as a .json file to use in ArcGIS Pro, or share it with members of your organization or publicly.

-The raster function editor is a visual programming interface for building imagery and raster analysis function templates.
+The Raster Function Editor is a visual programming interface for building imagery and raster analysis function templates.
 In the editor, raster functions are represented as diagrams that can be joined together using the output of one or more functions as the input to another function.
 These joined raster functions can be saved as raster function templates, which you can reuse to automate image analyses and processes.
-You can create raster function templates or modify existing raster function templates in the raster function editor.
+You can create raster function templates or modify existing raster function templates in the Raster Function Editor.

-The raster function editor allows you to perform many tasks, including the following:
+The Raster Function Editor allows you to perform many tasks, including the following:

 • Build a raster function template by combining raster functions, raster variables, scalars, and required data types to the diagram and connecting them to perform analysis.